fleschutz/base256U/README.md

 Base 256 Encoding using Unicode (B256U)
 =======================================

-This is a simple C++ sample to represent binary data in B256U.
-Typical use cases for B256U are passwords, file checksums, identifiers and hashes.
+This is a simple C++ sample to represent binary data in B256U encoding.
+Typical use cases for B256U encodings are passwords, file checksums, identifiers and hashes.

 Advantages of B256U
 -------------------